hoangharry-tm/1-Todo_List/documents/INTERMEDIATE.md

 The function removes the task at index `idx` from the data array by filtering it out and updating the data state with the new array.
-The reason for the `_` (underscore) symbol to be used in this context is because I do not care about the value at that index.
+The reason for the `_` (underscore) symbol to be used in this context is because I do not care about the value at that index!

 And that's it for the intermediate level!
-All in all, I am pretty happy with the results, I have learned a lot along the way, and for the next level - advanced level, I will learn how to create a **CRUD API** as well as the **Middlewares** using the Nextjs `route.js system`.
+All in all, I am pretty happy with the results, I have learned a lot along the way, and for the next level - advanced level [^2], I will learn how to create a **CRUD API** as well as the **Middlewares** using the Nextjs `route.js system`.

 <!-- Links section -->